wp-plugins/website-toolbox-forums/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Fixed a glitch which restarted already active sessions.
+* Embed and SSO URLs are now automatically synchronized.

 = 1.2.3 =
 * If a user logs in on WordPress and that user doesn't exist on the forum, we now auto-create the account on the forum.
 * Now using the WordPress API functions to show the forum's settings page.